foxbunny/jouter/README.md

 * `handler.decorate(func)`: must take a function and return a function.
 This can be used to customize route handler functions centrally (e.g., perform dependency injection).

+* `handler.onNoMatch(path)`: This function is invoked if no handler matched the given path.
+We usually only specify this on the top-level route handler when using subroutes.
+The only argument it receives is the path that failed to match.
+No return value is expected.

 When passing a handler object to `createRouter()`, we may pass an object that contains a subset of the properties listed above, and thus override only the